Vermaaaaaa/CHIP-8-Interpreter/README.md

 1. Clone this repository to your local machine.

-2. Follow the instructions in the README of the interpreter directory to build and run the interpreter on your system.
+2. Run the makefile in any UNIX environment which supports MINGW, if you are not on a UNIX system please consider using the MSYS project https://www.msys2.org/.

 ## Contact